zeppelinux/quarked-ddns/README.md

 ## Docker Container
 ```
-$docker pull zeppelinux/quarked-ddns
+$docker pull zeppelinux/quarked-ddns:tag
 ```
+Note, there are two docker images available vX.X-linux and vX.X-jvm.
+Linux one uses Linux executable while JVM one runs Java.

 Then you have to set up all the required env variables, [read here](https://docs.docker.com/engine/reference/commandline/run/) about how to do it.

 ## Helm Chart
-Helm/Kubernetes deployments require quarked-ddns secret with AWS_ACCESS_KEY_ID and AWS_SECRET_KEY keys/values available
+Helm/Kubernetes deployments require quarked-ddns Secret with AWS_ACCESS_KEY_ID and AWS_SECRET_KEY keys/values available
-in the same namespace where app is installed.
+in the same namespace where the app is installed.
 ```
 helm repo add zeppelinux https://charts.diligesoft.com
 helm show values zeppelinux/quarked-ddns